bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Week Three, we&apos;re really going to put it all together.
-At this point, you should know just enough about HTML5 where you&apos;ll be dangerous.
+<b>Week Three</b>, we&apos;re really going to put it all together.
+At this point,
+you should know just enough about HTML5 where you&apos;ll be dangerous.
 Where you can create something that works but doesn&apos;t work all the time.
 In Week Three, we&apos;re going to put it together, and I&apos;m going to talk to you about some of the things that are often overlooked, such as validating your code.
 How can we make sure that the code that you wrote doesn&apos;t just look good, it&apos;s syntactically correct?
 It&apos;s going to work everywhere.

 Again, when we validate your code, we&apos;ll talk about the syntax but we&apos;ll also talk about accessibility, which is hey, we validated your code to make sure the rules are there.
 Let&apos;s also validate and make sure that the meaning is there, as well.
 Finally,